1. Legal information

 12.2 We operate anti-virus software, which is updated regularly, but we accept no liability for viruses.
 You must rely on your own anti-virus software.
 We recommend that you scan all emails and any attachments for viruses before opening them.
 We also advise you to confirm any advice received by email before acting on it.

 12.3 We monitor electronic communications to protect our business, firm members and clients and to ensure that our legal and regulatory obligations and our internal policies and procedures are being complied with.

 13.1 Information About this Website

-This website is owned and operated by Hartley Bain Solicitors, which is an English law firm authorised and regulated by the Solicitors Regulation Authority.
+This website is owned and operated by Hartley Bain Limited, which is a Private Limited Company and Immigration Consultancy authorized and regulated by the OISC.